kekehurry/cityflow_platform/readme.md

 # Acknowledgement

-CityFlow was first conceptualized and developed during my visiting period at MIT.
-I sincerely thank MIT City Science for their support and inspiration during my work on the CityFlow Platform.
-I’m also deeply grateful to my supervisor at SCUT Design Future Lab for their guidance and encouragement throughout this journey.
+The development and conceptualization of CityFlow were greatly supported by MIT City Science, whose inspiration and assistance were invaluable.
+SCUT Design Future Lab also provided pivotal guidance.